Learned Volume 5, Issue 42

 I like Brian Eno, but I've never really been a fan of ambient music.
 See, all those years of listening to music while I was driving or doing homework or washing the dishes, it was always lyrical.
 I often matched tempo to function and so blasted punk and metal for chores and custom mix-tapes heavily featuring Tori Amos, Bjork, P.J.
-Harvey, and Johnette Napolitano (of Concrete Blonde) to get me to sleep.
+Harvey, and Johnette Napolitano (of Concrete Blonde) to get me to sleep3.
 But again, always, always, songs with sung components to them.

-A few years ago, I embarked on a project I still have not completed - I started doing album by album tours through the entire discography of some of my favorite artists.
+A few years ago, I embarked on a project I still have not completed - I started doing album by album tours through the entire discography of some of my favorite artists4.
 Eventually, I got to David Bowie.
 Specifically, I got to the album Low, which was co-written by Brian Eno and featured Bowie's first forays into ambient and electronic music.
 It opened my eyes to a genre I had not really considered before and away down the rabbit hole I went.

 But none of it was ever really ambient to me.
 Not in the sense described in Chayka's article.
 It was more background noise, something to play under the surface and provide a barrier between the world and the space in my head.
 I didn't play it at night, or when I was driving, or doing anything that required no thought.
 Instead, I played it while I was reading, or studying, or doing something that required concentration.
 There was nothing ambient about it, no existing on all sides - it was a wall between me and the world.